Interpretable Machine Learning for Survival Analysis

 In the permutation step of permutation feature importance, the feature of interest $j$ is replaced with an independent sample from the marginal distribution $\mathbb{P}(X_j)$.
 Hence, if correlated features are present in the data, potentially unrealistic data points are created, leading to the model extrapolating its predictions outside the range of the original data.
 The main idea of \textbf{conditional feature importance (CFI)} is to resample the feature of interest from the conditional distribution, such that the joint distribution is preserved, i.e. $\mathbb{P}(X_j|X_{-j})\mathbb{P}(X_{-j}) = \mathbb{P}(X_{j},X_{-j})$.
 One concrete implementation of a conditional feature importance measure is the conditional predictive impact (CPI), originally developed by Watson and Wright\cite{watson2021} and extended to mixed data by Blesch et al.\cite{blesch2023}.
 In CPI, the conditional resampling step is executed by means of knockoff sampling algorithms.
 The feature of interest $j$ is replaced with a knockoff, retaining the covariance structure of the input features, while being independent of the target, conditional on $-j$, i.e., all other features apart from $j$.
-The detailed computation steps are denoted in Algorithm~\ref{alg:CPI}.
 The algorithm is similar to that of PFI, but instead of permuting $\mathbf{x}_j$, it is replaced by a knockoff copy.
-The choice of the knockoff sampler depends on the type of input data.
+The choice of the knockoff sampler depends on the type of input data, for further information see Blesch et al.\cite{blesch2023}.
 Furthermore, the conditional predictive impact method offers the added benefit of an integrated conditional independence test, that can be executed within the framework of paired t-tests or Fisher exact test for small samples.

 \textbf{Leave-one-covariate-out (LOCO)}\cite{lei2018} is a technique used to assess the importance of individual features by fitting two separate models, one on the full feature vector $\mathbf{X}$ and one on the feature vector excluding the feature of interest $\mathbf{X}_{-j} = \mathbf{X} \setminus \{\mathbf{x}_{-j}\}$ and comparing their prediction errors.
-The steps are shown in Algorithm~\ref{alg:LOCO}.
+The steps of all three feature importance algorithms adapted for survival analysis are summarized and denoted in Algorithm~\ref{alg:all_FI}.

 For statistical inference, one-sided hypothesis tests of the form: